liberize/ssc/README.md

 * pipes script code to interpreter to **avoid command line exposure**
 * support large script (up to 8MB)
 * **anti-debugging** with simple ptrace detection
-* support embeding interpreter into output binary
+* support embeding an interpreter or archive into output binary

 # Limitations